Nusratwara2/Chatbot_host/README.md

 "MyFlight is your smart virtual assistant for flight bookings and cancellations.
 It helps you search and book flights quickly by collecting your travel details like departure city, destination, travel dates, passenger count, and class preference etc..
-Whether you're planning a one-way or round-trip journey, MyFlight makes the process fast, simple, and conversational."
+Whether you're planning a one-way or round-trip journey, MyFlight makes the process fast, simple, and conversational.

 <script src="https://www.gstatic.com/dialogflow-console/fast/messenger/bootstrap.js?v=1"></script>
 <df-messenger